 Overall in the last two years, the FBI has opened 390 cases against schemes that prey on businesses that process payments electronically.
 But records reveal that low-level human foot soldiers are indispensable in such schemes, walking into a bank, in full view of surveillance cameras and leaving copies of personal identification documents.

-Within minutes of casting their electronic bait they caught what they were looking for: A small Michigan company where an employee unwittingly clicked on an official-looking e-mail Relevant Products/Services that secretly gave cyberthieves the keys to the firm's bank account.
+Within minutes of casting their electronic bait they caught what they were looking for: A small Michigan company where an employee unwittingly clicked on an official-looking e-mail that secretly gave cyberthieves the keys to the firm's bank account.

 Before company executives knew what was happening, Experi-Metal Inc., a suburban Detroit manufacturing company, was broke.
 Its $560,000 bank balance had been electronically scattered into bank accounts in Russia, Estonia, Scotland, Finland and around the U.S.